-The Philips Avent SCD630 earned a 4th place rank in our review, but it the number 1 ranked dedicated monitor we tested.
-It has the highest range and ease of use scores for the dedicated options and the highest score for sound clarity out of all monitors.
-This monitor won an Editors' Choice award for Best Dedicated Monitor.
-The Philips has lullabies, a night light, 2 way talk to baby, automatic screen wakeup/sleep, sound activation, 2x zoom, and a temperature sensor.
-While it did struggle to offer true to life images and has fewer features than most of the competition, it is hard to deny that this plug and play monitor is a simple solution for baby monitoring needs, and will get the job done with little fuss and a small learning curve.
-However, if you want a remote controlled camera, you should look elsewhere, as this one is manual only and has a small field of view.
+The Philips Avent SCD630 earned a 4th place rank, but it is the number 1 ranked dedicated monitor we tested.
+It has the longest range and highest ease of use scores for the dedicated options and the best score for sound clarity out of all the monitors we tested in this review.
+The Philips has lullabies, a nightlight, 2-way talk to baby, automatic screen wakeup/sleep, sound activation, 2x zoom, and a temperature sensor.
+While it struggles to offer true to life images and has fewer features than most of the competition, it is hard to deny that this plug and play monitor is a simple solution for video baby monitoring, and it gets the job done with little fuss and only a small learning curve.
+However, if you want a remote-controlled camera, you should look elsewhere, as this one is manual with a smaller field of view.

 Best Dedicated Monitor on a Budget

-The Levana Lila is the second highest ranked dedicated monitor in the review, and 5th overall out of 9 competitors.
-This budget friendly option has the longest battery life of any dedicated monitor we tested and scored well enough for ease of use and sound clarity that you won't be frustrated.
+The Levana Lila is the second highest ranking dedicated monitor in the review, and 5th overall.
+This budget-friendly option has the longest battery life of any dedicated monitor we tested and scored well enough for ease of use and sound clarity that you won't be frustrated.
 Unfortunately, this monitor has a shorter range than the Philips Avent SCD630 and the fewest features in the group (which makes it easier to use).
 So it may not be a good choice for parents that want all the bells and whistles.
-This monitor has 2 way talk to baby, sound activation, and automatic screen wake/sleep, which are some of the most important features in our mind.
+This monitor does sport 2-way talk to baby, sound activation, and automatic screen wake/sleep, which are some of the most important features in our mind.
 The Lila has no zoom, and the field of view is rather small for a camera that is not remotely operated (no pan or tilt).
-However, if you want a dedicated monitor for the simplicity and peace of mind of less chance for a dropped signal, but budget is a factor, then the Lila can't be beaten.
+However, if you want a dedicated monitor for the simplicity and peace of mind with less chance of a dropped signal, and budget is a factor, then the Lila can't be beaten.

 Analysis and Test Results

-Video monitors give a quick and silent look into baby's world without getting out of bed or disturbing baby.
-If a trip to the nursery is warranted, you haven't lost much time, but if baby is just adjusting, then you can go back to sleep without getting up.
-Getting good sleep, or as much sleep as possible can be the difference between a great newborn experience and feeling like a new parent failure.
+Video monitors give a quick and silent look into baby's world without leaving your cozy bed or disturbing the baby.
+If a trip to the nursery is warranted, you haven't lost much time, but if the baby is just adjusting, then you can go back to sleep without getting up.
+Getting good sleep, or as much sleep as possible can be the difference between a great newborn experience and feeling like a new parent/zombie failure.

-If you need help deciding what features are important, or what kind of monitor you should consider, take a look at our buying advice articles that break down buying into easy to follow steps:
+Need help deciding what features are important, or what kind of monitor you should consider?
+Take a look at our buying advice that breaks down the decision making process into easy to follow steps:

-We purchased and tested each product in key metrics that help them function as expected, or provide an additional feature or benefit.
-Monitors act as something of a lifeline for parents, so it is very important that the products work well, have adequate range, offer good images, and are easy to use.
-If a product doesn't work well enough for parents to have confidence in it, then it will fail to offer parents the one thing they really want, more sleep.
+We tested each product we purchased in key metrics that allow them to function as expected, or provides an additional feature or benefit.
+Monitors act as something of a lifeline for parents, so it is important that they work well, have adequate range, provide useful images, and are easy to use.
+If a product doesn't work well enough to instill confidence, then it will fail to offer parents the one thing they really want, more sleep.

 Larger homes or locations with more than 4 or 5 walls between the camera and parent unit might be stuck with a Wi-Fi monitor.
 Most of the dedicated monitors only worked up to 4 walls, with the exception of the Project Nursery 4.3 that stopped working at 3.
-The Philips Avent SCD630 has the longest range for dedicated monitors in this review, with an impressive 92 ft through 5 walls, so if your needs are greater than that, then none of the dedicated monitors we tested are likely to work for you.
+The Philips Avent SCD630 has the longest range for dedicated monitors in this review, with an impressive 92 ft through 5 walls, so if your needs are greater than that, then none of the dedicated monitors we tested are likely to work for your situation.
 Wi-Fi connected cameras, on the other hand, are limited only by the wireless router location in relation to the camera and parent unit, and the strength and speed of your Wi-Fi connection.
-If necessary, routers can often be moved, or range extenders added, to increase the range between items if the Wi-Fi monitor struggles to keep a clear or consistent connection.
+If necessary, routers can often be moved, or range extenders added, to increase the range between the components if the Wi-Fi monitor struggles to keep a clear or consistent connection.
 Purchasing a monitor from a venue with a simple return policy like Amazon means you'll be able to test the monitor in your house to determine how well it works without the risk of being stuck with a useless product.

 Audio and Visual Quality

-Monitors for baby should have good video images that are clear and true to life, but they must also have sound that is easy to hear and clear enough that parents can quickly decide if they need to look at the viewing screen, go back to sleep, or get running to the nursery.
+Monitors for babies should have good video images that are clear and true to life, but they should also have quality sound that is easy to hear and clear enough that parents can quickly decide if they need to look at the viewing screen, go back to sleep, or get running to the nursery.
 So while you might consider video quality to be the most important metric for this kind of product, we rated both video and sound equally because, without one, the other doesn't much matter.
 If the sound is muffled, difficult to decipher, or not loud enough, then parents might miss baby's cries.
-If sound activation or thresholds for background noise don't work as described, then parents might lose sleep because of a loud monitor.
-However, once alerted, you need a clear view of baby with enough details to determine baby's needs, day or night, or the monitor isn't much better than a sound only monitor.
+If sound activation or thresholds for background noise don't work as described, then parents might lose sleep listening to a loud monitor.
+However, once alerted, you need a clear view of baby with enough details to determine baby's needs, day or night, or the video style monitor isn't much better than a sound only monitor.

 Most of the monitors we tested have average sound quality and clarity that isn't too muffled or muted.
 Most had bright high tones without a lot of mid-range or lower tones.
 This isn't a deal breaker, but it does make baby's cries even harsher than they already are.

 The best monitor for sound in our tests is the Philips Avent SCD630, with a score of 8 of 10.
-This monitor has the best sound activation and background cancellation features in the group, and while the sound is bright, it is also clear and without echo.
+This monitor has the best sound activation and background cancellation features in the group, and while the sound is bright, it is also clear without an echo.
 Most of the competition earned 4s and 5s for sound, with all of the Wi-Fi monitors only earning 4s.
-It seemed that no matter how good your parent device might be, the Wi-Fi cameras struggle to transmit clear sound with good sound features.
+It seems that no matter how good your parent device might be, the Wi-Fi cameras struggle for the most part to transmit clear sound with good sound features.

-Video quality is a metric these products should do well in, but most of them failed to offer a true to life image even in the daytime.
-It is disappointing to discover that most dedicated video products aren't doing much more than providing a blurry image that shows the baby in the room, but don't show the baby's features or what the human eye would see in the room.
-The night vision is even worse than their day vision video, with some images being so blurry and hard to decipher that parents may end up going to baby's room simply because baby has no face.
+Video quality is a metric these products should perform well in, but most of them failed to offer a true to life image even in the daytime.
+It is disappointing that most dedicated video products aren't doing more than providing a blurry image of the baby in the room, and fail to show the baby's features or what the human eye would see in the room.
+The night vision is even worse than their day vision video, with some images being so blurry and hard to decipher that parents may end up going to baby's room simply because their baby has no face.

-Only the Wi-Fi cameras offered video images that reflect the room accurately with the Nest Cam Indoor Wi-Fi earning a perfect 10 of 10, and the iBaby M6S Wi-Fi and the LeFun C2 720P Wi-Fi both earned 9s.
+Only the Wi-Fi cameras offered video images that reflect the room accurately with the Nest Cam Indoor Wi-Fi earning a perfect 10 of 10, and the iBaby M6S Wi-Fi and the LeFun C2 720P Wi-Fi both earning 9s.
 All of these monitors offer nice images with enough detail to let you see baby breathe, which is far better than a baby with no face.

-The high for dedicated monitors is only 6 earned by the Infant Optics DXR-8 that earned a 6.
-This monitor has images that are darker than the actual room and somewhat fuzzy, but they are nicer than the dedicated competition.
+The high for dedicated monitors is only 6 earned by the Infant Optics DXR-8.
+This monitor has images that are darker than the actual room and somewhat fuzzy, but they are nicer than the rest of the dedicated competition.

 Ease of Use

-Ease of use may not seem like a big deal because once you know how to use something, it doesn't seem that hard, and after you use it for a while it can feel intuitive even if it isn't.
-However, with this type of product, there can be a learning curve depending on what kind you choose and how many features it comes with.
-While the dedicated monitors were plug in and go products, that even grandma can manage, some of them took a little more skill to navigate through the menus.
+Ease of use may not seem like a big deal because once you know how to use something, it won't seem that hard, and after you use it for a while it can feel intuitive even if it isn't.
+However, with this type of product, there can be a learning curve depending on what kind you choose and how many features it has.
+While the dedicated monitors were plug in and go options that even grandma can manage, some of them took a little more skill to navigate and learn.
 The Wi-Fi options, on the other hand, do require some knowledge of technology and the way apps work.
-With all of them, you will need to set up the camera with your computer or other device, and you will need to set up an account and be able to manage things like Wi-Fi passwords and various settings inside the application.
+With all of them, you will need to set up the camera with your computer or another device, and you will need to set up an account and be able to manage things like Wi-Fi passwords and various settings inside the application.
 While this may seem like no big deal to some parents, it could be challenging for those that are less tech-savvy.

-If you struggle with technology and don't need or want to see your baby from any other location besides home, you might want to stick with the dedicated monitors that require little setup and have fairly intuitive user interfaces.
-This isn't to say that most people can't sort out the Wi-Fi monitors, but it is undeniably less work to just plug the camera into an outlet and go, than signing up and downloading software applications.
+If you struggle with technology and don't need or want to see your baby from any other location besides your home, you might want to stick with the dedicated monitors that require little setup and have fairly intuitive user interfaces.
+This isn't to say that most people can't sort out the Wi-Fi monitors, but it is undeniably less work to just plug the camera into an outlet and go than it is to sign up and download software applications.

 The iBaby M6S Wi-Fi is the easiest Wi-Fi monitor to setup and use with a score of 9 of 10.
 The Nest Cam Indoor Wi-Fi camera is hot on its heels with an 8.
 Both options walk users through the setup process step-by-step and have intuitive menus that will seem familiar to even the most novice user who is familiar with a smartphone.
-Both options come with a quick start guide that will have you up and watching baby in no time.
+Both options come with a quick start guide that will have you up and watching your baby in no time.